radian-software/selectrum/README.md

 The default sorting and filtering in Selectrum is quite primitive.
-First candidates are sorted alphabetically, and then they are filtered down to those that contain your input as a substring.
-The part of each candidate that matches your input is highlighted.
+First candidates are sorted alphabetically, and then they are filtered and highlighted using `completion-styles`.
 This default behavior is intended as a lowest common denominator that will definitely work.

-However, it is strongly recommended that you set up [`prescient.el`](https://github.com/raxod502/prescient.el) in order to get more intelligent sorting and filtering.
+However, it is strongly recommended that you customize `completion-styles` or set up [`prescient.el`](https://github.com/raxod502/prescient.el) in order to get more intelligent sorting and filtering.
 (See the "getting started" section for how to do this.)
 With `prescient.el`: